 All this is in addition to those of you who work “sedentary” jobs at a desk!
 It turns out, the average American now spends about 70% of their waking time sitting.
 That is just over 117 hours per week!
 Doctors have a name for this new age of DVT: they call it “e-thrombosis.”
 Catchy, huh?

 Now, read this part like it’s the end of a medication infomercial: Other risk factors for DVT include being a woman, being on the pill, genetic predisposition, obesity, cancer, smoking, heart failure, inflammatory bowel diseases like Celiac Disease, age, being pregnant and having surgery.
 Patients with any of these risk factors may be prescribed anticoagulant to help reduce clotting factors in the blood.
 Beware, though, as blood thinner side effects can be serious!
 For example, Xarelto has no approved antidote to reverse it’s effects, leading patients to file thousands of Xarelto lawsuits against Bayer and Johnson & Johnson for bleeding injuries.
-Similarly, $650 million fund was established to settle over 4,000 Pradaxa lawsuit claims against manufacturers.
+Similarly, a $650 million fund was established to settle over 4,000 Pradaxa lawsuits against manufacturers.

 Other Sedentary Lifestyle Risks

 Of course, DVT isn’t the only risk of a sedentary lifestyle.
 People who spend long periods sitting, whether or not they’re staring at a screen, are acting in opposition to what evolution spent centuries molding our bodies to do: move.

 We may not be on the run from wild animals or engaging in swordplay during tribal disputes, but the human body is designed for an active lifestyle.
 When we choose to spend our time sitting instead, our muscles can atrophy, our bones lose their strength, and our basal metabolic rate suffers, leading to increased risks for obesity and type 2 diabetes.

 Additionally, a lack of physical activity can have a serious impact on mental health.
 Studies have shown that increased screen and sitting time are associated with a significantly higher risk of developing depression.